mkunyosi/mkunyosi/README.md

 ### Hi!
 Marcos Kunyosi here!   <a href="https://www.linkedin.com/in/mkunyosi/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=flat&logo=linkedin&logoColor=white" target="_blank"></a>

+I am a data science enthusiast improving my knowledges each new day.
 At this page you can find some projects that I am developing in the Data Science area.
 Data exploration, data visualization, and machine learning are some matters that I am applying in solutions for problems such as advising product strategy and predicting behavior.

 Enjoy exploring my codes and let me know your thoughts about my job.